mesolex/mesolex/README.md

 rather than an existing one.
 It will be added before the first production release.*

+## Status of project

+**This doesn't work yet.** As of May 15, 2018, basic project architecture is set up to the point where it's possible to create an environment, load data, and do *simple* search of the text fields of lexical entries using an interface that isn't distractingly bad.
+Some docs have been added, as have a few tests. *Otherwise everything remains to be done.*
+The repo has been made public to invite collaboration as early as possible, but be warned!

+Work to be done before an initial release will be tracked through one of Github's productivity tools (*TODO:* choose one and add tickets, etc).

 ## Local setup for developers

 mesolex is a standard Django app built for easy local development and